TakingItCasual/easymc/docs/getting_started.rst

 This script requires an AWS IAM user access key to interact with your account.
 To set up your AWS account, a temporary IAM user is needed.
-To create the IAM user, visit your `IAM Management Console`_ and create a new user.
+To create the temporary IAM user, visit your `IAM Management Console`_ and create a new user.

+Please note that the AdministratorAccess policy given to the temporary IAM user is potentially dangerous (AWS provides some very expensive services (>$10,000/day)), so the user should be deleted after creating another IAM user with the script.

-In step 1, give the IAM user a name, and enable "Programmatic access" for "Access type".
+In step 1, name the IAM user, and enable "Programmatic access" for "Access type".
 In step 2, switch to "Attach existing policies directly" and enable "AdministratorAccess".
 Create the user.
 Keep the page that loads open for the next step.